-MEETING OF THE PUBLIC TRUST BOARD - JULY 2019 Nursing Establishment Review: Emergency Department AGENDA ITEM: 10 Report Author and Job Title: Angie Davies Deputy Director of Nursing Responsible Director: Dr Karen Dunderdale, Director of Nursing Action Required Approve ⊠ Discuss ⊠ Inform 🗆 Ass ure 🗆 Executive Summary There is a significant body of evidence to highlight the relationsh between registered nurse staffing levels and the resulting impact of care delivery and patient experience.
-The Trust remains committed to ensuring that the levels of nursing staff, which includes registered nurses, midwives and healthcare assistants are correct to meet the care requirements of our patients across the Trust.
-The base ward reviews were completed in September 2018 and reported to the Board in October 2018.
-The review has been conducted using best practice methodology, comparison against model hospital data.
+MEETING OF THE PUBLIC TRUST BOARD - JULY 2019 Nursing Establishment Review: Emergency Department AGENDA ITEM: 10 Report Author and Job Title: Angie Davies Deputy Director of Nursing Responsible Director: Dr Karen Dunderdale, Director of Nursing Action Required Approve ⊠ Discuss ⊠ Inform □ Ass sure 🗆 Executive Summary There is a significant body of evidence to highlight the relationsh between registered nurse staffing levels and the resulting impact of care delivery and patient experience.
+The Trust remains committed to ensuring that the levels of nursing staff, which includes registered nurses, midwives and healthca assistants are correct to meet the care requirements of our patient across the Trust.
+The base ward reviews were completed September 2018 and reported to the Board in October 2018.
+The review has been conducted using best practice methodolog comparison against model hospital data.
 A range of establishment options were developed and discussed as part of the review process.
-The proposed establishment includes additional training time of 5 days per RN due to the requirement for additional and essential knowledge and skill set to safely practice as an ED nurse, for example trauma training; PALS (paediatric advanced life support) etc., which would otherwise be covered by temporary staffing.
+The proposed establishment includes additional training time of days per RN due to the requirement for additional and essentions. example trauma training; PALS (paediatric advanced life suppor etc., which would otherwise be covered by temporary staffing.
 The anticipated start date for the new roster pattern is December 2019.
-Recommendation The Board are asked appr approve the next steps Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Objective No 6: Nation professions impacts on the quality care, and impacts of Trusts current workforce e Trusts ability to c leliver safe and high Corporate Risk No 11: Fai lure to assure safe e nurse staffing levels.
+Recommendation The Board are asked appr approve the next steps ove the proposed l establishment and Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Objective No 6: Nation professions impacts on the quality care, and impacts of Trusts current workforce e Trusts ability to deliver safe and high Corporate Risk No 11: Fai lure to assure saf e nurse staffing levels.